Master of Divinity Program

 This course covers the fundamentals of worship, drawing from Scripture and Reformed confessions.

-This course will guide students through the foundational texts that have shaped Reformed theology, examining how these confessions reflect the beliefs and practices of the church throughout history.
+This course will guide students through the foundational texts that have shaped the confession.

 This course explores the importance of Covenant Theology.